pchapin/yeditor/README.md

 and should always be working.

 To build Y with Visual Studio load `Y.sln`.
-This solution file contains references to all required projects (including Spica, Scr, and the test programs).
+This solution file contains references to all required projects (including Scr and the test programs).
 Thus building this solution will build everything.

 ### Open Watcom